Electro1512/MetroidAPrime/README.md

   * [Widescreen HUD Mod](https://wiki.dolphin-emu.org/index.php?title=Metroid_Prime_(GC)#16:9_HUD_Mod) (0-00 USA only)
   * [MPItemTracker](https://github.com/UltiNaruto/MPItemTracker)
 * Not compatible
-  * Practice Mod (none of the legacy and current versions of this mod are not recognized by the client)
+  * Practice Mod (The AP client is unable to connect to the game with this mod present.)

 ### Can I use tricks like Infinite Speed to collect items?